radleap/Image-Annotation-Job-Xray-Image-Labeling/README.md

 ## General Project Details

+Design a data annotation job using Figure-Eight platform that uses non-expert to identify and label cases of pneumonia.
+This data could later be used to build a product that helps doctors quickly identify cases of pneumonia in children.
+This data would be used to build a classification system that (not done here):
+    - Can help flag serious cases
+    - Quickly identify healthy cases
+    - And, generally, act as a diagnostic aid for doctors

+To be clear, this goal of this project is data labeling, not machine learning.
+One responsibility of an AI product manager may include obtaining a labeled dataset using third-party software such as Figure-Eight or AWS.

 ## Proposal and Final Project Paper

 Problem Statement: The aim is label x-ray data as Pneumonia or healthy, using FigureEight platform (https://www.figure-eight.com/).
 This will allows for instructions, test questions, and overall design.